kevinchanO777/obsidian-notes/Devops/Kubernetes/Introduction to Kubernetes (LFS158).md

 minikube node list
 minikube ip

+# Log into the minikube environment
+minikube ssh

 ```

 The **minikube start** by default selects a driver isolation software, such as a hypervisor or a container runtime, if one (VitualBox) or multiple are installed on the host workstation.
 In addition it downloads the latest Kubernetes version components.
 With the selected driver software it provisions a single VM named _minikube_ (with hardware profile of CPUs=2, Memory=6GB, Disk=20GB) or container (Docker) to host the default single-node all-in-one Kubernetes cluster.